Empirical evidence for the spherical shape of Earth: Observation of fixed stars from different locations

 The fixed stars, for example the Pole Star (Polaris), can be demonstrated to be very far away by diurnal parallax measurements.
 Such measurements show no shifts in the stars' positions.
 Unlike the Sun, Moon, and planets, they do not change position with respect to one another over human lifetimes; the shapes of the constellations are constant.
 This makes them a convenient reference background for determining the shape of Earth.
 Adding distance measurements on the ground allows calculation of Earth's size.

 The fact that different stars are visible from different locations on Earth was noticed in ancient times.
 Aristotle wrote that some stars are visible from Egypt which are not visible from Europe.
 This would not be possible if Earth was flat.

 A star has an altitude above the horizon for an observer if the star is visible.
 Observing the same star at the same time from two different latitudes gives two different altitudes.
 Using geometry, the two altitudes along with the distance between the two locations allows for a calculation of Earth's size.
 Using observations of the star Canopus at Rhodes (in Greece) and Alexandria (in Egypt) and the distance between them, the Ancient Greek philosopher Posidonius used this technique to calculate the circumference of the planet to within perhaps 4% of the correct value.
 Modern equivalents of his units of measure are not precisely known, so it is not clear how accurate his measurement was.

-The Spanish Muslim astronomer Ibn Rushd went to Marrakesh (in Morocco) to observe the same star in 1153, as it was invisible in his native Córdoba, Al-Andalus.
+The Andalusian astronomer Ibn Rushd went to Marrakesh (in Morocco) to observe the same star in 1153, as it was invisible in his native Córdoba, Al-Andalus.
 He used the different visibility in different latitudes to argue that the Earth is round, following Aristotle's argument.